wso2/docs-is/en/docs/learn/enabling-geolocation-based-statistics.md

 Follow the steps below to configure WSO2 IS Analytics Server to display the regions of the users authenticated though WSO2 Identity Server.

-1. Use the Geo Location dataset that you created [here](../../learn/creating-geo-location-data-set/) when configuring geo location based statistics.
+1. Create a Geo Location dataset by following the guide given [here](../../learn/creating-geo-location-data-set/).
     .
 2. Create the database by executing one of the scripts in the `           Geolocation Data/dbscripts          ` directory.
 In this